rikhuijzer/phd-thesis/chapters/discussion.typ

 These small effect sizes make it difficult to predict who will drop out.
 This is one of the main critiques of much psychological research:
 The traditional focus on explanations has led to intricate theories that have little (or unknown) ability to predict future behaviors @yarkoni2017choosing.
-Put differently, it could be that the focus on this explanation metric has led the field to solely aim for explaining behavior predicting behavior.
+Put differently, it could be that the focus on this explanation metric has led the field to aim for explaining behavior and not predicting behavior.
 This could be like a cooking recipe being judged on the number of social media likes alone.
 The food could look very good in images, but not be tasty.
 With this in mind, we continued this thesis by being more focused on predictive performance.